 In most cases, providing a great experience to all users regardless of whether they choose to spend is an integral aspect of the freemium model.
 The path to monetization is through engagement, and when users are given time to enjoy an app, they may be more inclined to invest in paid features.

-The subscription model works by a paid memberships that keep renewing automatically until the user decides to cancel the service.
+The subscription model works by paid memberships that keep renewing automatically until the user decides to cancel the service.

-How do subscriptions apps make money?
+How do subscription apps make money?

 As reported by the Apple Developer blog: